Willie Armstead

-Willie Armstead (born April 10, 1952) is a former slotback and wide receiver who played seven seasons in the Canadian Football League for the Calgary Stampeders.
+Willie Armstead (born April 10, 1952) is a former slotback and wide receiver who played seven seasons in the Canadian Football League (CFL) for the Calgary Stampeders.

 He is a native of Newport News, Virginia, a 1971 graduate of Newport News High School and a 1975 graduate of the University of Utah.
 He was named to the All-star team in 1978, 1979 and 1982.

-He never played in the NFL, but was drafted to the Cleveland Browns in the 13th round of the 1975 NFL Draft, and then signed as a free agent with the New England Patriots in 1976.
+He never played in the NFL, but was drafted to the Cleveland Browns in the 13th round of the 1975 NFL draft, and then signed as a free agent with the New England Patriots in 1976.